 The British Red Cross is part of the International Red Cross and Red Crescent Movement, with millions of members and volunteers in 192 countries.

-You can ask for time off work if you or your dependant is involved in an emergency such as mental or physical illness.
-Also, if you or your dependant's pre-existing conditions are worsening or you have to take care of someone who went through a traumatic event (e.g., mugging).
+You can ask for time off work if you or your dependent is involved in an emergency, such as a mental or physical illness.
+Also, if you or your dependents' pre-existing conditions are worsening, or you have to take care of someone who is going through a traumatic event (e.g., mugging).
 Lastly, you can ask for time off work if your child has been injured or suspended from school.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.